stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

                                   --template-body file://playbook_gather_resources.yml
   ```

-  After entering your ARN it should look something like this
+  After entering your ARN, your command will look something like the following:

   aws cloudformation create-stack --stack-name waopslab-playbook-gather-resources \
                                   --parameters ParameterKey=PlaybookIAMRole,ParameterValue=arn:aws:iam::000000000000:role/AutomationRole \
                                   --template-body file://playbook_gather_resources.yml

-  **Note:** Please adjust your command-line if you are using profiles within your aws command line as required.

 3. Confirm that the stack has installed correctly.
-You can do this by running the describe-stacks command below, locate the StackStatus and confirm it is set to **CREATE_COMPLETE**.
+You can do this by running the describe-stacks command below.
+Locate the StackStatus and confirm it is set to **CREATE_COMPLETE**.

   ```
   aws cloudformation describe-stacks --stack-name waopslab-playbook-gather-resources